aschmidtphil/data-science-portfolio/README.md

 Welcome to my **Data Science Portfolio**!
 This repository showcases a collection of projects and assignments completed as part of the **IBM Data Science Professional Certificate** on Coursera.
 These projects demonstrate my skills and expertise in various areas of data science, from data cleaning to machine learning.

+Many of the notebooks, visualizations, and the final presentation in this repository are from the **Data Science Capstone Project**, where I was tasked with assisting the fictional company **SpaceY**, a direct competitor to SpaceX.
+The goal was to analyze SpaceX Rocket Launch Data to understand their cost and pricing strategy and develop a **Machine Learning Model** to predict whether future Falcon 9 flights will land successfully and allow the reuse of the rocket's first stage (the lower section containing the main engines)—a critical factor in reducing costs.

 ---

 ## 📂 Contents